-Introduces the student to the law library and assists in research development with the use of administrative materials, reporters, statutes, digests and secondary materials.
+Introduces the student to using physical and digital law libraries and assists in research development with the use of administrative materials, reporters, statutes, digests, and secondary materials.
 Practice problems require the student to conduct legal research via traditional and electronic methods.

 300 Legal Writing